beast-dev/doc/tutorials/model_selection_2/model_selection_2.md

 {% include image.html file="GSSMLESettings.png" prefix="tutorials/model_selection_2/" indent="64px" width="640px" alt="GSS MLE settings" caption="" %}

-Two choices are available for a suitable 'Tree working prior': either a 'Product of exponential distributions' or a 'Matching coalescent model'.
+Three choices (the initial choice 'None' cannot be chosen to generate an XML) are available for a suitable 'Tree working prior': either a 'Product of exponential distributions', a 'Matching coalescent model' or a 'Matching speciation model'.
+If the default selection 'None' is not adjusted, BEAUti will issue a warning message, instructing you to choose an appropriate tree working prior.

+{% include image.html file="SuitableTreeWorkingPrior.png" prefix="tutorials/model_selection_2/" indent="64px" width="640px" alt="Tree working prior warning message" caption="" %}

-More information on these working priors can be found below, in the sections ['Product of exponential distributions'](#firstworkingprior) and ['Matching coalescent model'](#secondworkingprior).
+More information on these working priors can be found below, in the sections ['Product of exponential distributions'](#firstworkingprior), ['Matching coalescent model'](#secondworkingprior) and ['Matching speciation model'](#speciation).
+**Important:** when a coalescent model has been selected for the BEAST analysis, the 'Matching speciation model' option **cannot** be selected as a tree working prior.

 We suggest to specify a number of path steps of either 50 or 100, with the lenght of each chain being at least 250.000 iterations.
 In general, it's probably a good idea to run a total amount of iterations (i.e. number of path steps times chain length) equal to the length of the standard BEAST analysis performed to estimate the various parameters.